datawithdev/content-workflow/content/dc-04-one-database-will-never-happen.md

  A few years ago, I worked on Oracle Exadata.
 In early 2010s it was being sold by Oracle as a magic cure for database performance problems.
 It came with a hefty price tag.

-You can use the same database for both transactional and the data warehouse workloads.
+With Exadata, the selling point was, you could use the same database for both transactional and data warehouse workloads.
 For those of you who are not familiar with the terminologies, let me explain.
 Transactional workloads are those behind the applications you use every day.
 These are also the applications used by a bank clerk or a call-center employee.
 Data warehouse workloads query large amount of data to create summarized reports.
 For example, daily account balance, monthly total call volume etc.

 Oracle Exadata offered great performance improvement.
-It but paled in comparison to the emerging alternatives like AWS Redshift.
+But it paled in comparison to the emerging alternatives like AWS Redshift.
 Around the same time (early 2010s), MongoDB and PostgreSQL started gaining popularity for transactional workloads.

 Hundreds of other tools have been developed each focused on a different slice of the data stack.
 For example, tools like Informatica and ODI for ETL(OR ELT), change data capture, and visualization etc.